Microsoft SQL Server

 1. Navigate to the Connectors page and click Crawl/Profile.

-2. Select the schemas to be crawled.
+2. Select the schemas to crawl.

 3. The Crawl option is selected by default.
 To perform both operations, select the Crawl & Profile radio button.